arben777/FunHomeScreen-IOS/README.md

 ## Note

 This app uses OpenAI's API and includes rate limiting to comply with the basic tier limit of 5 requests per minute.
 As a result, generating icons may take 5-10 minutes per home screen screenshot.
 Costs are at ~90 cents per home screen image (30 dalle generations).
+Also I know this is really basic and could be much better, feel free to improve it.
+It was a quick side challenge I did without caring much for robustness or quality.

 ## Setup

 To use this app, you need to insert your OpenAI API key in the `APIKeys.swift` file.

+## X Posts Related

+1. Here is my reply to Damon after the first succesful generation with the theme "minimalist retro" https://x.com/arben777/status/1830899881889931370
+2. Here is this application in action attempting to replicate the viral ai kermit the frog custom icons https://x.com/arben777/status/1830934842781114404